Larry Davis (born 1966): Search and capture

-Police set up a command post in a nearby apartment and by 1:30 a.m. had established telephone contact.
-At one point, Davis threatened to kill the hostages with a hand grenade, at other points he chatted with negotiators about stereo equipment, asked about a lawyer, and showed concern for his own safety, saying that he was afraid police would harm him.
-Throughout, negotiators repeated "There is no use running, you have nowhere to hide now."
+Police set up a command post in a nearby apartment, and by 1:30 a.m. had established telephone contact.
+At one point, Davis threatened to kill the hostages with a hand grenade, but at other points he chatted with crisis negotiators about stereo equipment, asked for a lawyer and showed concern for his own safety, saying that he was afraid police would harm him.
+Throughout, negotiators repeated, "There is no use running, you have nowhere to hide now."
 To assure Davis that he would not be harmed, police showed him the press credentials of three reporters in a nearby apartment and allowed him to speak to his girlfriend.
-At about 7 a.m.
-Larry Davis laid down his .45-caliber pistol and surrendered.
-As he was taken from the building in handcuffs, residents leaned out of their windows, clapped, and chanted Davis's name.
+At about 7:00 a.m.
+Davis laid down his .45 caliber pistol and surrendered.
+As he was taken from the building in handcuffs, residents leaned out of their windows, clapped and chanted Davis' name.

 Murder and attempted murder trials

-The Bronx County District Attorney, along with the District Attorney in Manhattan and in Long Island, had many charges against Larry Davis.
-They included weapons possession, murder of drug dealers, attempted murder of police, kidnapping, and automobile theft.
-Despite three trials in two years, prosecutors were unable to convince a jury of that Larry Davis was guilty for any but the weapons charge—the ones he used in shooting the police officers—until a jury convicted him and his brother, Eddie Davis, in the August 1986 killing of a drug dealer.
+The Bronx County District Attorney, along with district attorneys in Manhattan and Long Island, brought many charges against Davis, including weapons possession, murder, attempted murder of police, kidnapping and car theft.
+However, despite three trials in two years, prosecutors were unable to convince a jury that Davis was guilty for any but the weapons charge—the ones he used in November 1986 shootout—until a jury convicted him and his brother, Eddie, in the August 1986 killing of a drug dealer.